Why do brands compete to shout “customer centric”? Today, customers want more from brands.

 Writing customer-centric content is also about being aware of the writing instances you use.
 Try to use “You” more than you currently are.
 Usually, content writers focus on writing content from the businesses’ perspective.
 They use “Us” and “We” in most of their copies.

-Instead of saying the “We offer some of the best products on the market”, say “YOU can use our products to become more productive/spend less, etc.”, recommends Sarah Anderson, head of the digital content department at Resumescentre.com.
+Instead of saying the “We offer some of the best products on the market”, say “YOU can use our products to become more productive/spend less, etc.”

 The first instance is focused on the company and is vague enough to make the customer think of a business-focused approach.
-The second one is reaching to the reader on a more personal level and makes them think the company’s view is focused on them and their needs.
+The second one is reaching the reader on a more personal level to make them think the company’s view is focused on them and their needs.

 Another effective approach is writing your content in such a way to emphasize other users’ or readers’ challenges and frustrations, and explaining how the company succeeded to solve those.